Morton Downey Jr.: Later career

 In 1990, Downey resurfaced on CNBC with an interview program called Showdown, which was followed by three attempted talk radio comebacks: first in 1992 on Washington, D.C. radio station WWRC; then in 1993 on Dallas radio station KGBS, where he would scream insults at his callers.
 He was also hired as the station's VP of Operations.
-The following year, he returned to CNBC with a short-lived television show, Downey; in one episode, Downey claimed to have had a psychic communication with O.J.
-Simpson's murdered ex-wife, Nicole Brown Simpson.
+The following year, he returned to CNBC with a short-lived television show, Downey, which was also carried by some broadcast stations; in one episode, Downey claimed to have had a psychic communication with O. J. Simpson's murdered ex-wife, Nicole Brown Simpson.

-His third – and final – attempt at a talk radio comeback occurred in 1997 on Cleveland radio station WTAM in a late evening time slot.
-It marked his return to the Cleveland market, where Downey had been a host for crosstown radio station WERE in the early 1980s prior to joining KFBK.
+His third—and final—attempt at a talk radio comeback occurred in 1997 on Cleveland radio station WTAM in a late evening time slot.
+It marked his return to the Cleveland market, where Downey had been a host for crosstown radio station WERE in the early 1980s, prior to joining KFBK.
 This stint came shortly after the surgery for lung cancer that removed one of his lungs.
 At WTAM, Downey abandoned the confrontational schtick of his TV and previous radio shows, and conducted this program in a much more conversational and jovial manner.

 On August 30, 1997, Downey quit his WTAM show to focus on pursuing legal action against Howard Stern.
 Downey had accused Stern of spreading rumors that he had resumed his smoking habit, to which publicist Les Schecter retorted, "He hasn't picked up a cigarette."
 His replacement was former WERE host Rick Gilmour.

 Following his death, news reports and obituaries incorrectly (according to the Orange County Register) credited him as the composer of "Wipe Out."
 As of 2008, Downey's official website (and others) continue to make this claim.
 Prior to Downey's death, Spin in April 1989 had identified the Wipe Out authorship as a myth.